ReactiveCocoa/ReactiveCocoaLayout/README.md

 To start building the framework, clone this repository and then run `script/bootstrap`.
 This will automatically pull down any dependencies.
-Then, simply open `ReactiveCocoaLayout.xcodeproj` and build.
+Then, simply open `ReactiveCocoaLayout.xcworkspace` (note: not the `.xcodeproj`) and build.

-To use ReactiveCocoaLayout in your project, you will need to link [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) and [Archimedes](https://github.com/github/Archimedes) into your application target.
+To use ReactiveCocoaLayout in your project, you will need to include the `ReactiveCocoaLayout.xcodeproj` (note: not the `.xcworkspace`) file in your project, and link
+[ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa) and
+[Archimedes](https://github.com/github/Archimedes) into your application target.